inoue0426/scBiGCN/README.md

 ```

 ## Help
-If you have any questions or require assistance using MAGIC, please feel free to make a issues on https://github.com/inoue0426/scBiGCN/
+If you have any questions or require assistance using MAGIC, please feel free to make an issue on https://github.com/inoue0426/scBiGCN/